Yudaotor/EsportsHelper/README.EN.md

 delay: 600                    # Time interval for each check in seconds (default is 600 seconds) (each detection time will fluctuate randomly between 0.8 and 1.5 times the time delay you set)
 headless: False              # When set to True, the program will run in the background, otherwise it will open a browser window (default is False)
 disWatchMatches: ["lck", "lpl", "lcs"] # Optional, you can add the name of the race you don't want to see here.
 (Note, it is lowercase)
-runHours: -1                  # (not yet implemented) negative value is always running, positive value is running hours, default -1
+runHours: -1                  # negative value is always running, positive value is running hours, default -1
-proxy: "" # (Not yet implemented) proxy address, optional, not required for general users. e.g., "socks://127.0.0.1:20173"
+proxy: "" # proxy address, optional, not required for general users. e.g., "127.0.0.1:7890"
 connectorDropsUrl: ""   # discord link
 platForm: "windows"    # OS, the default is windows, if you want to use linux, please configure here
+closeStream: "False"   #  the function of deleting video elements (save net. risk unknown)
+desktopNotify: "False"  # deskTopNotify
+sleepPeriod: "8-13" # Hibernation time period, (default is empty) in the format of "start hour - end hour", will be checked in 1 hour intervals in the hibernation time period.
+The interval is left-closed and right-open.
 ```

 ## by the way